aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

       $result = (count(common_tags) == count(operation_tags))
 ```

-As you can see the snippet is checking that the provided `$node` storing the top level API node in this case, as selected
+As you can see, the snippet is checking that the provided `$node`, which stores the top level API node in this case, as selected
-by the `targetClass: apiContract.WebAPI` validation target in the validation matches a particular condition over the
+by the `targetClass: apiContract.WebAPI` validation target in the validation, matches a particular condition in the
-declared tags in the API and thags being used in all the operations.
+declared tags in the API and in the tags being used in all of the operations.

 The final result is being stored in the `$result` variable.

-To write the Rego rule, a set of auxiliary Rego rules to navigate the JSON-LD graph can be used like the `collect` and `collect_values` one used in the example.
+To write the Rego rule, a set of auxiliary Rego rules to navigate the JSON-LD graph can be used, such as the `collect` and `collect_values` rules used in the example.

-Rego constraints can be used in any place where a regular constrain will be used.
+Rego constraints can be used anywhere a regular constraint can be used.
 They can be nested in other complex constraints.